 Dental Sleep Medicine

-Dental Sleep Medicine focuses on the management of sleep-related breathing disorders including snoring and obstructive sleep apnea through the use of oral appliance therapy and upper airway surgery.
+Dental sleep medicine focuses on the management of sleep-related breathing disorders including snoring and obstructive sleep apnea through the use of oral appliance therapy and upper airway surgery.

 Obstructive Sleep Apnea

 Sleep apnea is a potentially life-threatening medical disorder that causes your body to stop breathing during sleep.
-The muscles in your throat relax and the tongue may fall back and block the airway as you sleep, reducing the amount of oxygen delivered to all of your organs including your heart and brain.
+The muscles in your throat relax and the tongue may fall back and block the airway as you sleep, reducing the amount of oxygen delivered to your organs, including your heart and brain.
 People with sleep apnea may snore loudly and stop breathing for short periods of time.
 The breathing pauses from sleep cause your body to briefly wake while you remain unaware.
 This can happen hundreds of times per night, and you may wake up feeling unrefreshed.

 In addition to snoring and excessive daytime sleepiness, sleep apnea can cause memory loss, morning headaches, irritability, depression, decreased sex drive and impaired concentration.
 When left untreated, sleep apnea can lead to hypertension, stroke, heart attack and sudden death while asleep.

-Sleep apnea patient are often older, obese and have thick necks, but men and women of any age or body type can have sleep apnea.
+Sleep apnea patients are often older, obese and have thick necks, but men and women of any age or body type can have sleep apnea.
 The sleep disorder progressively worsens with age and weight gain.